 Master of Applied Sciences in Software Engineering, McMaster University, Canada

 Bachelor of Engineering (Software Engineering), McMaster University, Canada

-Applications of formal methods in software engineering, modeling, model transformation, software performance engineering, and resource management in distributed systems.
+Applications of formal methods and machine learning in software engineering, software modeling, model transformations, software performance engineering and data science.

 - I. Al-Azzoni.
 On Utilizing Model Transformation for the Performance Analysis of Queueing Networks.
 Journal of Software Engineering and Applications.
 11(9): 435-457, 2018.